Videogames under fire, Hollywood lays low after school shooting

-LOS ANGELES (Reuters) - The multi-billion-dollar videogame industry came under scrutiny on Wednesday after Hollywood canceled, postponed or played down a slew of movies and TV shows with violent content in the wake of last week’s shooting at a Connecticut elementary school.
+LOS ANGELES, Dec 19 (Reuters) - The multi-billion-dollar videogame industry came under scrutiny on Wednesday after Hollywood canceled, postponed or played down a slew of movies and TV shows with violent content in the wake of last week’s shooting at a Connecticut elementary school.

 In Washington, Senator John Rockefeller called for a national study of the impact of violent videogames on children and a review of the rating system.